deephdc/deep-releases/source/releases/genesis/index.rst

 ------------------

-All DEEP - HybridDataCloud products are distributed from standard OperatingSystems (OS) repositories and DockerHub registry of the `indigodatacloud <https://cloud.docker.com/u/indigodatacloud/repository/list>`_ organization.
+All DEEP - HybridDataCloud products are distributed from standard Operating Systems (OS) repositories and DockerHub registry of the `indigodatacloud <https://cloud.docker.com/u/indigodatacloud/repository/list>`_ organization.

 The packages repositories have the following structure: